Mice are tiny. That makes it difficult to find them, difficult to see them, and challenging to catch them.

 When you learn not to make these mistakes, the chances of successfully catching mice are much higher!

 This knowledge will help you in your goal to have a mice free home!

 7 Common Mistakes People Make When Setting Mouse Traps

 When using mouse traps, it’s essential to bait them appropriately and place them in the right spot.
 However, if you make some common mistakes, you may not be successful in trapping the mice.

 Mistake #1: Mouse trap not sensitive enough

 Maybe you have gone for a poorly made trap.
 Or maybe you are simply using a mouse trap that has seen better days.
-If you are using a mouse trap that is not sensitive enough, you are limiting your chances of a successful capture.
-This is a mistake, but one that can easily be rectified!
+If you are using a mouse trap that is not sensitive enough, you limit your chances of a successful capture.
+This is a mistake, but one that you can easily rectify!

 If you are using a mouse trap that is not sensitive enough, you need some new mouse traps!
 It is as simple as that.

 We have put together a post that identifies the best mouse traps for your home.
-Each of these traps has been tested, and are extremely effective at cathing mice!
+Each of these traps has been tested and is extremely effective at catching mice!

 Having a mouse trap that is not sensitive enough is one of the most common mistakes!